darkwebdesign/b3d6d19f-7a5d-4b8e-b8cb-6d7f2bc3c935/docs/_v5_4/transformers.md

 ---
 layout: default
-title: Data transformers
+title: Data Transformers
 nav_order: 3
 has_children: true
 redirect_from:
   - /docs/latest/transformers
 ---

-# Data transformers
+# Data Transformers

 You'll often find the need to transform the data the user entered in a form into something else for use in your program.
 You could easily do this manually in your controller, but what if you want to use this specific form in different places?